 Jade had NO plan or idea as to what to do with it as far as painting.
 She did send me this photo of Ivy’s bed which she had custom built to include two antique carousel figures.
 From this photo I begin my plan.
 I took note of the very pink walls….and instantly knew that I would not include pink on the vanity.
 I also took note of the “old world” color palette of the bed and decided to pull from the sage green headboard….and the colors on the horses.
 This would allow Jade to change out wall color and/or bedding in the future….while the bed and vanity remained cohesive.

-I began by cleaning the piece very well with a 50/50 mix of vinegar and warm water.
-I then coated the entire piece in a thin coat of shellac.
-I chose to base coat the piece in two tones of neutral…..Cashmere (white) and Cappuccino (tan).
-The all-in-one paint has a bonding primer that adheres to almost anything!
-It dries quickly and allows you to place the second coat in record speed!
+I began by cleaning the piece very well with an amazing product by Dixie Belle called White Lightning.
+I then coated the entire piece in a thin coat of BOSS in white.
+I chose to base coat the piece in two tones of neutral…..Fluff (white) and Drop Cloth (tan).

 I wanted an “old world” carousel look to pair with the bed…..so I chose patterns to add whimsy and keep the vanity from being too adult in style.
 Harlequin pattern, stripes and polka dots are a very easy way to keep pieces from being too serious.

-I then paired Cashmere white with the fresh sage green (like the headboard of the bed) called Verdigris.
+I then paired Fluff white with the fresh sage green (like the headboard of the bed) called Vintage Duck Egg.
 Below you can see my taping process for all the striped areas (mirror, small drawers and the lower sides).

 I painted a little positive affirmation on the surface of the vanity….the Hello Gorgeous message for little Ivy to see every day!
 Below you can see the before and after of the framed out area for this message.

-I painted the inside of the top little cabinet area with a touch of blue….French Toile.
+I painted the inside of the top little cabinet area with a touch of blue….Dixie Belle Blue.
 And lastly, I added polka dots to the door fronts of that little cabinet and the vanity surface below the full length mirror.
-I freehanded these jumbo dots with Cashmere and trimmed them out with Cathedral.
+I freehanded these jumbo dots with Fluff and trimmed them out with Caviar.

 I finished off the piece with a little gold gilding wax for highlights.